eteran/resource-fs/README.md

 If we're trying to open a non-resource file, we just use `dlsym(RTLD_NEXT, "fopen");` to get the "next" implementation of `fopen`, AKA the original one so we can just call the original as needed.

-If we're trying to open a resource file that was found, linux offers a handy function called `fmemopen` which lets us wrap a `char *` with a `FILE*` object that can be used like normal.
+If we're trying to open a resource file that was found, Linux offers a handy function called `fmemopen` which lets us wrap a `char *` with a `FILE*` object that can be used like normal.
+(For other systems, it can also emit code which uses `fopencookie`).

 So, once we have `FILE*`, the experience is seamless.